Sunil-Pradhan/npm-cheatsheet/README.md

 npm install lodash@3.3.0 --save
 ```

-Restrict major and minor version but patch version latest in a package:
+Restrict major and minor version but use patch version to latest in a package:

 ```
 npm install <package@major.minor>